-- (2) The RSU value is calculated using the closing market price of the Company's Common Stock on December 31, 2010 (\$27.42) multiplied by the number of the Named Executive Officer's RSUs vesting as a result of the applicable triggering event. - (3) The executive medical value is based on the accumulated benefit obligation for the Named Executive Officer as of December 31, 2010 using the same assumptions as used by the Company for financial reporting purposes except the Named Executive Officer's actual age at December 31, 2010 for the applicable triggering events. - (4) The accrued vacation value is based on the Named Executive Officer's actual earned weeks of vacation and base salary rate as of December 31, 2010.

-- (5) The DSA value is equal to the accelerated benefit value as a result of the applicable triggering event.
-This value is based on the difference in the present value of the 120 monthly payments assuming the applicable triggering event occurred on December 31, 2010 less the actual DSA benefit accrued as of December 31, 2010.
+- (1) The RSU value is calculated using a per share price of \$19.27, which is the closing market price of the Company's Common Stock on December 30, 2011 (the last trading date of 2011) multiplied by the number of the Named Executive Officer's RSUs vesting as a result of the applicable triggering event.
+Benefits payable with respect to previously vested RSUs are quantified in the "2011 Non-Qualified Deferred Compensation" table. - (2) The executive medical value is based on the accumulated benefit obligation for the Named Executive Officer as of December 31, 2011 using the same assumptions as used by the Company for financial reporting purposes except the Named Executive Officer's actual age at December 31, 2011 for the applicable triggering events. - (3) The accrued vacation value is based on the Named Executive Officer's actual earned weeks of vacation and base salary rate as of December 31, 2011. - (4) The DSA value is equal to the accelerated benefit value as a result of the applicable triggering event.
+This value is based on the difference in the present value of the 120 monthly payments assuming the applicable triggering event occurred on December 31, 2011 less the actual DSA benefit accrued as of December 31, 2011.
 An interest rate of 6% was used to value the stream of payments upon normal retirement, death or disability.
-An interest rate of 6.22% was used to value the stream of payments upon a change in control as provided under the terms of the DSA. - (6) The C-LTIP value is equal to the accelerated benefit based on the prorated benefit accrued under the C-LTIP plan assuming the applicable triggering event.
-See the "Payments Made Upon Termination After a Change in Control" section above for additional information.
-For C-LTIP participants with a frozen DSA, the C-LTIP Change in Control value is equal to the C-LTIP Change in Control value in excess of the DSA Change in Control value, if any. - (7) The Annual Incentive Plan change in control value is equal to the difference in the Annual Incentive amount earned as of December 31, 2010, and the Annual Incentive amount earned if the performance factor earned resulted in a benefit equal to 100% of the officer's incentive award salary factor. - (8) Totals represent aggregate amounts reflected in the table payable upon each termination event as indicated above.
-These totals do not include benefits payable under the Pension Plan or SBP (which are reported above in the "2010 Pension Benefits" section) or the VSP (which are reported in the "2010 Non-Qualified Deferred Compensation" table). - (9) Messrs.
-Kemp, Morton and Slagle already qualify for early retirement provisions (age 55 with 10 years of service) as of December 31, 2010; therefore, the amounts provided for voluntary termination are the same as for early retirement.
+An interest rate of 6.22% was used to value the stream of payments upon a change in control as provided under the terms of the DSA.

+- (5) The cash long-term incentive compensation plan value is the prorated benefit accrued under the cash long-term incentive compensation plan assuming the applicable triggering event.
+See the "Payments Made Upon Change in Control" and "Payments Made Upon Termination After a Change in Control" sections above for additional information.
+For cash long-term incentive compensation plan participants with a frozen DSA, the cash long-term incentive compensation plan change in control value is equal to the cash long-term incentive compensation plan change in control value, if any. - (6) The Annual Incentive Plan change in control value is equal to the difference in the annual incentive amount earned by each Named Executive Officer as of December 31, 2011, if any, and an amount equal to 100% of the officer's target award incentive opportunity. - (7) Totals represent aggregate amounts reflected in the table payable upon each termination or change in control event as indicated above.
+These totals do not include benefits payable under the Pension Plan, DSA (upon death, disability or normal retirement) or SBP (which are reported above in the "2011 Pension Benefits" section) or under the VSP or with respect to previously vested RSU awards (which amounts are reported in the "2011 Non-Qualified Deferred Compensation" table). - (8) Messrs.
+Morton and Slagle already qualify for early retirement provisions (age 55 with 10 years of service) as of December 31, 2011; therefore, the amounts provided for voluntary termination are the same as for early retirement. - (9) Mr. Kemp retired on December 31, 2011; therefore, only the values resulting from his normal retirement are provided.